BramVan-Oosterhout/katacoda-scenarios/foswiki/webs/step1.md

    *   For each topic there is a _topic.txt_ file and a _topic,pfv_ directory.
 Note the comma in topic&lt;comma&gt;pfv
    *   The _topic,pfv_ directory contains the history of the topic as files 1, 2, 3 and so on.
 Where the highest number is the current revision of the topic
 *   _pub_ - top directory for the storage of attachments.
 Mirrors the directory structure of the data directory for each web.
-   *   Inside the web is a directory for each topic that has one or more attachments.
+   *   Inside the directory for the web is a directory for each topic that has one or more attachments.
 Each topic attachment directory contains the attachments for the topic

 `cd /var/www/foswiki; tree -L 2 data/Main pub/Main | less`{{execute}}